Die Urbane. Eine HipHop Partei

 Die Urbane.
 Eine HipHop Partei (The Urbans.
-A HipHop Party) is a German political party founded in Berlin in February 2017 which locate themselves within the hip hop culture.
+A HipHop Party) is a German political party founded in Berlin in February 2017 which draws inspiration from hip hop culture.
 The main goals of the party include first and foremost social justice; their self-proclaimed goal is to achieve equality among all citizens.
 In this context, the party supports the introduction of a universal basic income.

 During the German federal election on 24 September 2017, they were among the parties listed in the federal state of Berlin.

+Party positions

+Die Urbane sees its ideological origins in the "emancipatory, original values" of hip hop, those being "Love, Peace, Unity and having Fun".
+It distances itself from iterations of current hip hop culture which it sees as misogynistic, consumerist, and antisemitic, among other faults.

+The party's program places great emphasis on decoloniality, advocating for reparations for countries colonized by Germany and the introduction of Black Studies and Decolonial Studies at public universities.
+Many of its leaders are of African descent.
+Die Urbane also advocates for universal suffrage for people over 14 (the German age of criminal responsibility), regardless of citizenship status.
+Its program altogether rejects of the nation as a form of political organization.
+The party also pushes for an expansion of the rights of disabled, FLINTA* and LGBTQ+ people.

+In Berlin, the party advocates for free public transport and a reduction in policing, particularly expressing opposition to the 2023 opening of a police station at Kottbusser Tor, an area known for its drug-related crime.